cguttweb/nuxt-portfolio-blog/content/posts/nuxt-fundamentals.md

 ```

 An important one to create is an `error.vue` file as the name suggests if someone puts in the wrong link this is the page that will show.
 This is created the layouts folder but it works the same way as any Vue component.

+If you would like to get started with learning Nuxt check the [great docs](https://nuxtjs.org/docs/2.x/get-started/installation) and this [fundamentals course](https://vueschool.io/courses/nuxtjs-fundamentals) from Vue School.